ahmedkaludi/easy-appointments/trunk/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 3.12.6 (2024-11-05)
+* Fixed issue with empty list on appointments page
+* Fixed issue with order of custom fields

+= 3.12.5 (2024-11-03)
+* Fixed compatibility mode and delete action on custom form fields

+= 3.12.4 (2024-10-26)
+* Fixed issue with custom form fields that in some cases could not be deleted
+* Added new option for auto selection location/service/worker if there is only one option available (shortcode param `auto_select_option="1"`)

 = 3.12.3 (2024-10-20)
 * Fixed bug with Vacation page not loading (due to plan permalinks settings)